Study Conflict Resolution in a Low-Residency Setting

 - Residency before each semester (three day weekend)

-Master of Arts students studying conflict resolution are required to attend a three day residency each semester.
-The balance of the program is entirely online and can be completed from your own home and community.
+Students studying conflict resolution through the Master of Arts in Conflict Analysis and Engagement are required to attend a three day residency each semester.
+The balance of the program is entirely online using an online platform called Sakai and can be completed from your own home and community.